rlh74/jquery-salary-calculator/README.md

 [x] - append monthly total to DOM
 [x] - create a condition that checks if monthly cost exceeds $20,000 [x] - if condition is true, set page background color to red.
+[] - add button that removes employee data from the DOM

 # Stretch Goals (add later)

 Additional README details can be found [here](https://github.com/PrimeAcademy/readme-template/blob/master/README.md).